Commerce Scholars Program

 - attain a minimum of 76% or a "B+" in UBC WRDS 150, ENGL 112 or accepted equivalent course

 - successfully complete COMM 290, COMM 291, and COMM 295

-- submit the Commerce Scholars online application which includes your proposed research topic, resume, academic record, and the Scholar Applicant & Mentor Agreement Form
+- submit the Commerce Scholars online application which includes your resume, and the Scholar Applicant & Mentor Agreement Form

 Applicants to the Commerce Scholars Program should secure a faculty research mentor and indicate a project area within the mentor's research interests.